HOW AND WHERE TO BUY BIKES ONLINE

 Generally, if you know the bike or bikes you are looking to buy or are considering, know what type and geometry bike fits you or are comfortable determining it, are handy with a wrench, and don’t want to spend a lot of time shopping, especially if stores near you don’t have the brand of bikes you are looking for, you can get a better performing and better-suited bike that can cost you less and get delivered quicker by buying your bike online than at a bike shop.

-On the other hand, if you aren’t sure what you want, have a trusted relationship with someone at a nearby bike shop who really knows his or her stuff, turn to them for routine repairs and more, they carry a broad range of performance bike brands and inventory, they are willing to set up and let you ride a demo of each of the bikes you are interested in for a few hours, then you are best off buying your new bike at your local bike shop.These two options have become clearer now in 2020 as online stores and local bike shops have each gotten better at what they do and the unique benefits they offer.
+On the other hand, if you aren’t sure what you want, have a trusted relationship with someone at a nearby bike shop who really knows his or her stuff, turn to them for routine repairs and more, they carry a broad range of performance bike brands and inventory, they are willing to set up and let you ride a demo of each of the bikes you are interested in for a few hours, then you are best off buying your new bike at your local bike shop.These two options have become clearer now as online stores and local bike shops have each gotten better at what they do and the unique benefits they offer.

 Most of us know how to buy a bike at a local bike shop.
 However, since some of you are looking seriously at buying a bike online for the first time, I’ll try to share with you what I’ve learned about how and where to do it successfully.

 If you know what type of bike and geometry will fit you and have specific bikes you are already considering buying, skip the next two sections and go here.
 If you aren’t sure or you want to revisit your fit and bike choice, keep reading.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.